tacoroumen/tacoroumen/README.md

 ## Hi 👋
-**I'm Taco, an IT student from the netherlands i will be posting all my past and future projects here.**
+**I'm Taco, an IT student from the netherlands.
+I will be posting all my past and future projects here.**

 Portfolio **[familieroumen.com](https://familieroumen.com)**
 Email **[taco@familieroumen.com](mailto:taco@familieroumen.com)**